mopedjs/create-react-app/.github/ISSUE_TEMPLATE.md

     npm -v

-  If it is 5.x, please be aware that it has more than 50 known bugs, and is not guaranteed to work with Create React App.
+  If it is 5.x, please be aware that it has more than 50 known bugs, and is not guaranteed to work with Moped.

   If it's not starting with 4, try to install npm 4.x: